featurist/hyperdom/readme.md

 * `binding` - an array [model, 'property'], or a binding object {get(), set(value)}.
 * `options` - options that are passed directly to [refreshify](#refreshify).

-### Performance

-Hyperdom is usually very fast.
-It's based on [virtual-dom](https://github.com/Matt-Esch/virtual-dom) which has excellent performance, several times faster than React.
-See [these benchmarks](http://vdom-benchmark.github.io/vdom-benchmark/).
-However, if you have very large and interactive pages there are several strategies you can employ to speed things up.

-* Consider only rendering a part of the page on certain events.
-For this, you can use a [component](#components) for the portion of the page you want to refresh, then return a component or an array of components from the event handler.
-* Consider using [key](#keys) attributes for large dynamic lists of elements.
-Key attributes allow the diffing engine to spot differences inside lists of elements in some cases massively reducing the amount of DOM changes between renders.
-* For form inputs with bindings, especially text inputs that can refresh the page on each keypress, consider using `hyperdom.html.binding()` to not refresh, or only refresh a component.
-* Consider using a component with a `renderCacheKey()` method, to have finer control over when the component re-renders.
-You can reduce the total render time by not rendering portions of the page that don't change very often.
-When the `renderCacheKey()` result changes from one render to the next, the component will be re-rendered.
-When it doesn't change, the component won't be re-rendered.
-* For parts of the page that don't ever change, you can pre-render the VDOM statically once and return the same VDOM on each render.

 ### Server-side Rendering

 You can render HTML as text, for example on the server, by using `toHtml`: